 - The chocolate-making profession represents nearly 120 companies in France, 90% of which are SMEs and 30,000 direct jobs (including 15,850 in industrial production).

-- The average basket for a French person last year was 19.31 euros for a volume of 1.041kg of chocolate.
+- Last year, the average basket for a French person was 19.31 euros for a volume of 1.041kg of chocolate.

 The favourite Easter chocolate of the French

-- Nevertheless, chocolate eggs are still popular as Easter approaches, the only time of the year when they sell more than traditional chicken eggs, according to Nielsen.
+- Nevertheless, according to Nielsen, chocolate eggs are still popular as Easter approaches, the only time of the year when they sell more than traditional chicken eggs.

 - In fact, the week before Easter alone accounts for almost 40% of the year’s sales of small chocolate eggs in hypermarkets and supermarkets, and 55% if you combine the two weeks before Easter.